 When we arrived at Keflavik at 6:30 AM, the sky was bright as we picked up our car rental from an Icelandic company called Geyser.
-I pre-selected the economy grade car because I wasn’t planning to drive-off road where a 4-wheel, high-clearance vehicle would be required.
+I pre-selected the economy grade car from local car-rental specialists because I wasn’t planning to drive-off road where a 4-wheel, high-clearance vehicle would be required.

 Aside from photographs not popping as brilliantly as expected, we actually preferred the mystical elements, much as I have over the years on hiking excursions through the Scottish Highlands and road trips along Ireland’s picturesque west coast.
 I embrace stormy weather, so a little moist cloud cover is like an old friend.